HenryAWE/asbind20/doc/object_type.md

 The `params` string should only contains declarations of parameters such as `int val` or `float, float`.
 If you want to register an explicit constructor, you can use the `use_explicit` tag.
 For example, `constructor<Args...>("params", asbind20::use_explicit)`.

 If you already have a wrapper for constructor, you can register it with `constructor_function()`.
-The supported calling convention of this helper are `GENERIC`, `CDECL_OBJLAST`, and `CDECL_OBJFIRST`.
+The supported calling conventions of this helper are `GENERIC`, `CDECL_OBJLAST`, and `CDECL_OBJFIRST`.

-NOTE: When deducing calling convention for constructors, asbind20 will treat `void*` as valid parameter that emulates `this`, because some libraries use `void*` directly for placement new.
+NOTE: When deducing calling convention for constructors, if the convention cannot be deduced by the pointer to class in parameters, asbind20 will fallback to treat `void*` as valid parameter that emulates `this`, because some libraries use `void*` directly for placement new.

 **WARNING: Remember to set the `asOBJ_APP_CLASS_MORE_CONSTRUCTORS` flag when registering a custom constructor (constructor other than default/copy constructor), otherwise you may get strange runtime error.**